UK Data Service data catalogue record for:

 Background and history of the IHS

-In April 2009 the IHS core questions were introduced on the Labour Force Survey (LFS) and Annual Population Survey (APS) questionnaires, though not all the core IHS questions were fully harmonised on the LFS.
-From June 2009 the Life Opportunities Survey (LOS, subsequently closed in 2014) was included in the IHS family of modules.
+In January 2008, a set of core questions was introduced within three ONS surveys in the General Lifestyle Survey, Living Costs and Food Survey, and the Opinions and Lifestyle Survey.
+In April 2008 the IHS core questions were also introduced on the English Housing Survey, bringing the family of modules on the IHS up to four.
+The IHS dataset for 2008-2009 was used as a pilot for the concept, developing the systems and designing the weighting methodology.
+The IHS data for that period have not been published as they do not provide better quality information than that within existing surveys.
+Hence, the earliest IHS data currently available cover 2009-2010.
+In April 2009 the IHS core questions were introduced on the Labour Force Survey (LFS) and Annual Population Survey (APS) questionnaires and from June 2009 the Life Opportunities Survey (LOS, which also ran from 2009-2014) was included in the IHS family of modules.
 With the inclusion of these new surveys the IHS became complete, with an achieved annual sample size of approximately 450,000 individuals from interviews undertaken in Great Britain and Northern Ireland.
-Therefore, the first IHS dataset to be released covers the period April 2009 - March 2010, starting the IHS data series from the point that all surveys were included.
-The large sample size and UK-wide coverage means various geographical breakdowns are possible in the IHS, and it is possible to use a geographical hierarchy to drill down to lower level detail within an area.
-(The lowest geographic level available on the standard access End User Licence IHS dataset is Government Office Region (GOR).
-Users who require more detailed geographies will need to make an application to use the Special Licence version of the IHS (see below)).
-From April 2009 - March 2010, the IHS contained data collected from the following surveys: General Lifestyle Survey; Living Costs and Food Survey; Opinions and Lifestyle Survey (removed January 2010); English Housing Survey (removed April 2011); Labour Force Survey; Annual Population Survey; and Life Opportunities Survey (removed April 2011).
+Therefore, the first IHS dataset released covers the period April 2009-March 2010, starting the IHS data series from the point that all surveys were included.
+The large sample size and UK-wide coverage meant that various geographical breakdowns were possible in the IHS, and it is possible to use a geographical hierarchy to drill down to lower level detail within an area.
+The IHS also contained data collected from the following surveys: General Lifestyle Survey; Living Costs and Food Survey; Opinions and Lifestyle Survey; English Housing Survey; Labour Force Survey; Annual Population Survey; and Life Opportunities Survey.
+All questions had been removed from the component surveys by 2014 and the IHS closed that year.
+Further information is available from the ONS Integrated Household Survey (Experimental statistics): January to December 2014 webpage.

 Available IHS data: End User Licence and Special Licence IHS